cloudflare/cloudflare-docs/content/browser-rendering/get-started/browser-rendering-with-DO.md

 By following this guide, you will create a Worker that uses the Browser Rendering API along with [Durable Objects](/durable-objects/) to take screenshots from web pages and store them in [R2](/r2/).

 Using Durable Objects to persist browser sessions improves performance by eliminating the time that it takes to spin up a new browser session.
-Since it re-uses sessions, it reduces the number of concurrent sessions needed.
+Since Durable Objects re-uses sessions, it reduces the number of concurrent sessions needed.

 {{<render file="_prereqs.md" productFolder="workers" >}}